scrabbletank/farhome-rules/rulesdoc.md

 ___

 ***Spellcaster.*** This creature has 3 proficiency in Curse spells.
-They are a 4th level spellcaster with 18 mana and have a codex with the following spells: _Eldritch Blast, Hex, Quicken, Apathy, Shifting-Image, Invisibility_.
+They are a 4th level spellcaster with 18 mana and have a codex with the following spells: _Void Burst, Hex, Quicken, Apathy, Shifting-Image, Invisibility_.

 **Actions**